A Long Row to Hoe

 The Sinewav3 player gives users a way to share the work they do before we make the video pipeline available for use.
 But that doesn’t mean we’re done with the player.

-Coming soon, are a fullscreen toggle, volume controls, and pause/stop buttons.
+Coming soon, are a fullscreen toggle and volume control.
 Also, we’ll add the ability to take a snapshot of the project at any point and have that used as the sharing image on Twitter, Facebook, Instagram, etc.